Super Chief: Menu

-The Continental cuisine offered aboard the Super Chief went beyond the American fare on other trains, and often rivaled that served in many five-star restaurants.
+The Continental cuisine offered aboard the Super Chief went beyond the American fare on other trains and often rivaled that served in many five-star restaurants.
 A "Wake-Up Cup" of coffee was brought to one's private bedroom each morning, on request, a service exclusive to the Super Chief.
 Breakfast and lunch were served à la carte, while dinner could be ordered either à la carte or table d'hôte.

-The elaborate dinner offerings generally included caviar and other delicacies, cold salads, grilled and sauteéd fish, sirloin steaks and filet mignon, lamb chops, and the like.
+The elaborate dinner offerings generally included caviar and other delicacies, cold salads, grilled and sautéed fish, sirloin steaks and filet mignon, lamb chops, and the like.
 For discerning palates, elegant champagne dinners were an option.
 One of the Super Chief's most popular signature dishes was the AT&SF version of pain perdu, simply and appropriately named "Santa Fe French Toast".

 Mimbreño china

 The decor, linens, and other dining car accoutrements reflected the same Southwestern flair prevalent throughout the train.
 Mary Colter, architect, Indian art expert, and 35-year veteran of the Fred Harvey Company, designed the china and silverware used on the Super Chief.
 Colter, who also designed the interiors of Fred Harvey's opulent La Fonda, La Posada, and El Tovar hotels, based her dinnerware motif on the Native American pictographs of animals and geometric patterns left behind on clay pots by the ancient inhabitants of the Rio Mimbres Valley in southwestern New Mexico around 1100 AD.
 Colter drew specific inspiration from the 700 pen-and-ink drawings of Mimbres pottery recorded by archeologist Harriet Cosgrove from 1924 to 1927 while excavating the Swarts Ruin in New Mexico with her husband Cornelius Cosgrove.
 Publication of the Swarts Ruin record created a sensation in 1932.

 The "Mimbreño" pattern was produced between 1936 and 1970 by the Onondaga Pottery Co. of Syracuse, New York, under its better-known trade name, Syracuse China.
 The bottoms carried the inscription "Made expressly for Santa Fe Dining Car Service."
 These distinctive pieces made their debut on the dining car Cochiti in 1937.
 Used on the Super Chief and other named trains until the end of Santa Fe passenger service in 1971, some original Mimbreño dinnerware can still be found today in service on BNSF Railway business cars.

 Mimbreño has been dubbed "the oldest of all railroad china" as its design concept dates back nearly ten centuries.
-Demand for surviving original pieces has created a collector's market, and led to the issuance of authorized reproductions in recent years.
+Demand for surviving original pieces has created a collector's market and led to the issuance of authorized reproductions in recent years.